realmagicgreen/magicgreen-jekyll/_posts/2018-06-04-balsa-wood-surfboards.md

 {% include image.html name="-06" caption="Vince Tierny showroom" %}

 Vince Tierny changed that.
 Since the early 80s he came from France to Indonesia and more or less stayed here.
-He grew up a manufactory of wooden Surfboards, with some struggeling, but he kept on going until now, where they produce up to 150 boards annually.
+He grew up a manufactory of wooden Surfboards, with some struggling, but he kept on going until now, where they produce up to 150 boards annually.

 {% include image.html name="-04" caption="Vince Tierny" %}